Primary tabs

 In addition to the above, students will attend the weekly Medieval History research seminars and workshops.

-Students may also take optional skills modules in Greek or Latin and may choose to audit additional option courses.
+Students may also choose to audit additional option courses.
 These are not assessed elements of the MPhil but will help students develop the skills needed for the MPhil in Medieval History.

 ---|---|